 Zoning/code violations

-Nonconforming uses place burden on the surrounding area which devalues properties, evident by sale prices and foreclosures of properties which share the same driveway as the subject property (included below).
-Decades of foreclosures are in part the result of property values driven by neighbor issues centered around the shared driveway, and therefore also a result of nonconforming with zoning.
+Per Butler Township Zoning Regulations, nonconforming uses place burden on the surrounding area which devalues properties, evident by sale prices and foreclosures of properties which share the same driveway as the landlocked properties (included below).
+Decades of foreclosures are in part the result of property values driven by neighbor issues centered around the shared driveway.
 The intent of zoning is to not remove an occupant from an existing structure, but end nonconforming uses upon end of use, which is intended to make the land only valuable to those who can provide road frontage to eventually end of the burdens of landlocked properties and end burdens of shared driveway issues upon end of legal use.
+This is constitutional as use is not taken, and the landlocked property owner is able to sell the lot for compensation after willful end of use.

-The end of legal use of the subject 5 acres was approximately 50+ years ago, evident by satellite images and documentation on file with Butler Township Zoning.
+The end of legal use of the landlocked 5 acres was approximately 50+ years ago, evident by satellite images and documentation on file with Butler Township Zoning.

 Permits for construction, even an addition on existing structure, on landlocked property within the Narrows have previously been rejected.